servuscms/servus/README.md

 Servus also implements the [Blossom API](https://github.com/hzrd149/blossom) and therefore acts as your personal Blossom server.

 ## Admin interface

-The same `--admin-domain <ADMIN_DOMAIN>` flag used to activate the REST API is also used to activate... you guessed it... the *admin interface*!

 The *admin interface* requires you to have a Nostr extension such as [Alby](https://getalby.com/) or [nos2x](https://github.com/fiatjaf/nos2x) installed in your browser and lets you create sites, create posts and edit posts.
 Still very experimental, even more so than **Servus** itself!